block42-blockchain-company/terra-node-telegram-bot/README.md

 Make sure that you see a message in the console which indicates that the bot is running.

 ## [Run and test the bot](#run-and-test-the-bot)
-When you created the telegram bot token via BotFather, you gave your bot a certain name (e.g. `terranode_bot`).
+When you created the Telegram Bot token via BotFather, you gave your bot a certain name (e.g. `terranode_bot`).
 Now search for this name in Telegram, open the chat and hit start!

 At this point, you can play with the bot, see what it does and check that everything works fine!